singh-man/books/crackingTheCoding/18_advancedTopics.md

 ![](media/XI_12.JPG)

-*Case C: N and Pare both right children.*
+*Case C: N and P are both right children.*

 This is a mirror image of case A.